jwcha1030/RASCL-Compiler-Front-end/README.md

 # Really a Small C Language (RaSCL) Compiler
-I am currently working on building a small compiler that of which grammar resembles C language.
+I am currently working on building a small compiler which resembles the grammar/syntax of C language.
-Source is written in Python 3.9.x.
+Source code is written in Python 3.9.x.

 ## Contents